Abdokarawia/AI-Powered-YouTube-Video-Analysis-Platform/README.md

 ## 📱 Getting Started

-To start using the AI-Powered YouTube Video Analysis Platform, you can:
+To start using the AI-powered YouTube Video Analysis Platform, you can:

 1. Clone this repository to your local machine.
 2. Set up the Flask-based API by following the installation instructions.
 3. Use the provided mobile app to submit YouTube video URLs and receive detailed analysis.

-## 📖 Documentation

-For detailed setup instructions, API documentation, and usage examples, please refer to the [Wiki](#) or check out the `docs` folder in this repository.

 ## 🤝 Contributing